ItsRamiz/AVL-Tree/README.md

 # AVL-Tree - The fastest running program in Uni Haifa - Data Structures Summer 2021
-Built an AVL tree that supports the following: All functions we're built with the perfect complexity Inserting an element
+Built an AVL tree that supports the following: All functions we're built with the perfect complexity Inserting an element/
-Searching an element
+Searching an element/
-Deleting an element
+Deleting an element/
-Rotationg a whole sub-tree to balance
+Rotationg a whole sub-tree to balance/
-Emptying Tree
+Emptying Tree/
-Rank of an element - returns the rank of an element depending on it's value Select(k) - returns the sub-tree who's root has the K'th rank NextMissing - returns the smallest number that bigger than the tree's minimum value
+Rank of an element - returns the rank of an element depending on it's value/ Select(k) - returns the sub-tree who's root has the K'th rank/ NextMissing - returns the smallest number that bigger than the tree's minimum value